- Mortar and Pestle Care

 Wood Mortar and Pestle Care:

 Use wood mortar and pestle for dry ingredients as it absorbs oils and liquids and would be hard to clean afterward.
+Before you begin using your wooden mortar and pestle you’ll need to season the wooden mortar and pestle.
 Learn how to clean a mortar and pestle that is wood.
 Various methods are used to clean wooden mortar and pestle which are as follows:

 · If a mortar and pestle are used for dry ingredients, use a paper towel to wipe food debris off your mortar and pestle.
 The mortar and pestle must be wiped off until all debris is removed.